 Apple’s iPhone operating system or iOS has come a long way since it was first created

-Apple’s iPhone operating system or iOS has come a long way since it was first created and released with the original iPhone.
-We have seen many exciting innovations such as folders for apps, multitasking, background pictures, Siri, Passbook, and many others. iOS has brought Apple great renown in smartphones for its easy-to-navigate, and straightforward interface crammed full of features.
-Some of the decisions Apple has made regarding iOS haven’t been so well received though, a prime example of this is their decision to remove Google Maps as a default app and replace it with their own maps app.
+Apple’s iPhone operating system, or iOS, has come a long way since it was first created and released with the original iPhone.
+We have seen many exciting innovations such as folders for apps, multitasking, background pictures, Siri, Passbook, and many others. iOS has brought Apple great renown in smartphones for its easy-to-navigate, straightforward interface crammed with features.
+Some of the decisions Apple has made regarding iOS haven’t been so well received, though; a prime example of this is its decision to remove Google Maps as a default app and replace it with its own Maps app.
 This didn’t seem like such a big deal at first, considering it was well-publicized that Apple wanted to cut ties with its rival in any way it could.
-However, their maps offering was substantially worse than Google’s and put a significant dent in people’s faith in Apple and iOS.
+However, their maps offering was substantially worse than Google’s, putting a significant dent in people’s faith in Apple and iOS.

-So what can we expect to see this time around?
-Well, tickets for Apple’s worldwide developer conference or WWDC go on sale 25th of April, and this promises to shed some light on the future of iOS and Mac OS.
+So, what can we expect to see this time around?
+Well, tickets for Apple’s worldwide developer conference or WWDC go on sale on the 25th of April, and this promises to shed some light on the future of iOS and Mac OS.
 However, it is unlikely that we will see everything, or even as much about iOS 7 as Apple initially intended to show if rumors about it being delayed are true.
 It has been reported that Apple has been forced to pull developers from the latest version of Mac OS to help get iOS 7 back on track, possibly for release with the iPhone 5s, which is supposed to launch at the end of Q2 or the start of Q3 Page Design Pro.